drakkan/terraform-provider-sftpgo/docs/resources/action.md

 - `copy` (Attributes List) Paths to copy.
 The key is the source path, the value is the target. (see [below for nested schema](#nestedatt--options--fs_config--copy))
 - `deletes` (List of String) Paths to delete.
 - `exist` (List of String) Paths to check for existence.
+- `folder` (String) Actions triggered by filesystem events, such as uploads or downloads, use the filesystem associated with the user.
+By specifying a folder, you can control which filesystem is used.
+This is especially useful for events that aren't tied to a user, such as scheduled tasks and advanced workflows.
+Available in the Enterprise edition.
 - `mkdirs` (List of String) Directories paths to create.
+- `pgp` (Attributes) Configuration for PGP actions.
+Either a password or a key pair is required.
+For encryption, the public key is required, and the private, if provided, will be used for signing.
+For decryption, the private key is required, and the public key, if provided, will be used for signature verification.
+Available in the Enterprise edition. (see [below for nested schema](#nestedatt--options--fs_config--pgp))
 - `renames` (Attributes List) Paths to rename.
 The key is the source path, the value is the target. (see [below for nested schema](#nestedatt--options--fs_config--renames))
+- `target_folder` (String) By specifying a target folder, you can use a different filesystem for target paths than the one associated with the user who triggered the action.
+This is useful for moving files to another storage backend, such as a different S3 bucket or an external SFTP server, accessing restricted areas of the same storage backend, supporting scheduled actions, or enabling more advanced workflows.
+Available in the Enterprise edition.

 <a id="nestedatt--options--fs_config--compress"></a>
 ### Nested Schema for `options.fs_config.compress`